 Using a third party vendor

 Fully automated solutions are embedded within corporate and bank business systems and websites.
 These are able to automatically create local IBANs and undertake modulus checking to validate the integrity of the data supplied.

 The conversion to XML format for exchanging messages

 SEPA Direct Debit file formats are based on the ISO 20022 XML format.
 Currently, message formats vary from country to country.

 In the UK, Direct Debit is supported by the domestic clearing house Bacs, which works with a flat file format.
 This file format does not support Euro-denominated payments.
-From 31 October 2016 the use of the ISO 20022 XML message standard will be mandatory for Euro-denominated Direct Debits collected by businesses with more than ten staff members and a turnover or a balance sheet total of over €2 million.
+The use of the ISO 20022 XML message standard is now mandatory for Euro-denominated Direct Debits collected by businesses with more than ten staff members and a turnover or a balance sheet total of over €2 million.
 Updating systems to XML is a considerable undertaking.

 It is the merchant’s responsibility to ensure payments are in the correct format before they are transmitted to a payment service provider.
 You will need to assess the current readiness of your systems and the level of development required.
 It may be possible to update internal systems to be compatible with ISO 20022 XML.
 However, if your accounts software provider is unable to provide SEPA compliant files you may wish to use a conversion service.

 For further information about supported formats, refer to the SEPA rulebooks or your bank.